Dates: May 24 - June 24, 2016

 Costs: $3900, excluding airfare (subject to BOV approval)

 VMI, in partnership with the National University of Public Service is pleased to announce a four-week summer program in Budapest, Vienna, and Graz.

 Any current student in good standing with an accredited university is eligible to apply.
 VMI students need only submit an application.
 Applicants from other universities should include a faculty letter of recommendation, an official transcript, and a short essay outlining the applicant's personal and academic goals for the program, along with the application.
 Applications must be received no later than 18 December 2015.

 Room and Board

 Housing is provided by Zrinyi Miklos National Defense University in Budapest.
 Participants are normally housed in single rooms in the officers' quarters.
 Many rooms come equipped with a small refrigerator and television.
-Board includes two meals daily, with many affordable eating options available for the remaining meal.
+The university provides meals at discount pricing for breakfast and lunch (~$2 per meal), with many nearby affordable eating options available for the remaining meal.
 The University is on a central metro line, with easy access to the city center.
 Many grocery stores, restaurants, and markets are within walking distance of the University.
-Housing in Vienna and Graz will be in hotels.
+Housing in Vienna and Prague will be in hotels.

 Academic and Cultural Program